Yandex Cloud

 • Change the host class.

-• Set up automatic increase of storage size.
+• Set up storage autoscaling.

 • Change additional cluster settings.